May-a: Career

 In January 2023, May-a released "Sweat You Out My System".

 May-a topped Triple J Hottest 100, 2022 with a feature on Australian musician Flume's song "Say Nothing".
 The song was also featured in the 2022 Netflix show Heartbreak High.

-In June 2023, May-a released "Lola" and announced her second EP Analysis Paralysis.
+Following a period of recording between Australia and Los Angeles, in June 2023, May-a released "Lola" and announced her second EP Analysis Paralysis.

+May-A split from Atlantic in late 2024, referencing "many compromises" on the Analysis Paralysis EP.